The topic describes the advantages of using data files and how to use them.

 If you want to update the common login implementation, you create a new .zip file to include the updated implementation, then reload the data file in Assets > Data files as described below.

-The following rules apply to data files:
+The following guidelines apply to data files:

 - Data files must be uploaded as a .zip file.

-- By default, a single .zip files cannot exceed 50 MB.
+- By default, a single .zip file cannot exceed 50 MB.
 If your .zip file is larger than 50 MBs, try removing some of the non-essential and extraneous files in order to reduce the file size.
 If you still need LoadRunner Cloud to accommodate a larger data file, open a support ticket.

 - For trial versions of LoadRunner Cloud, the total of all .zip files cannot exceed 200 MB.